makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

-* Challenge time: rest of the day and weekend, until Monday 9am
-* Feel free to use Google, your notes, books, etc. but work on your own
-* If you refer to the solution of another coach or student, please put a link to that in your README
-* If you have a partial solution, **still check in a partial solution**
-* You must submit a pull request to this repo with your code by 9am Monday morning

 Challenge:
 -------

-As usual please start by forking this repo.

-We are going to write a small Twitter clone that will allow the users to post messages to a public stream.
+Create a small Twitter clone that will allow the users to post messages to a public stream.

 Features:
 -------